Special Words User GuideBack Next

 Note to Flemish speakers: to hear Special Words (Speciale Woorden) in Flemish (Vlaams), change your device's Language (Taal) in the Settings app (Instellingen) to Nederlands (België), if this is an option.
 If it's not, set each profile's language in Special Words to Vlaams.

-Note to Afrikaans, Albanian, Hindi, Luxembourgish and Welsh speakers: To use any of these, you must explicitly select it on a per-profile basis in Special Words, not from the Settings app.
+Note to Afrikaans, Hindi, Icelandic, Luxembourgish and Welsh speakers: To use any of these, you must explicitly select it on a per-profile basis in Special Words, not from the Settings app.
 Hindi characters will only be displayed correctly if your device includes Hindi in its default fonts.

 Once you have more than one profile, there are a number of other things you can do: